UNM-CARC/QuickBytes/GATK_QuickByte.md

 		-O $src/gvcfs/${sample}_raw.g.vcf.gz \
 		-ERC GVCF

 One issue with HaplotypeCaller is that it takes a long time, but is not programmed to be parallelized by default.
 We can use GNU parallel to solve that problem in two ways.
-If you have many small inputs, it will be easiest to parallelize like this (at the cost of run time).
+If you have many small inputs and don't want to do scatter-gather parallel, you can run one instance of HaplotypeCaller per core.
 Note that we restrict the memory such that each job can only max out the core it's on (you'll want to change from 6g based on the machine you're running this on):

 	cat $src/sample_list | env_parallel --sshloginfline $PBS_NODEFILE \
 		'gatk --java-options "-Xmx6g" HaplotypeCaller \